shy2net/nestjs-angular-starter/README.md

 }
 ```

-#### API middlewares

-The api comes with some prepacked middlewares which can be found in the `src/middlewares` directory:

-- `auth.middelware` - Authenticates the user against the stored credentials on the database (currently based on Mongoose).
-- `cors.middleware`- Allows passing CORS using the config.CORS_OPTIONS.

 ### Database

 This template uses mongoose as the backend server to store users.
 It has only one model called UserProfileModel which you can find in the `src/models` directory.
-You can view the database code at the `src/db.ts` file, which basically is responible with the communication to the database.
+You can view the database code at the `src/db.ts` file, which basically is responsible with the communication to the database.

 In order to configure the database connection string, please review the `Environment configurations` part of this readme.

-### Logging using Ts.LogDebug
+### Logging

 This template comes ready with [NestJS Logger](https://docs.nestjs.com/techniques/logger).
 It is recommended to read on how to use the logger on the NestJS website.